 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-He received the DOCG classification in 1987 as the very first Italian white wine.
+It received the DOCG classification in 1987 as the very first Italian white wine.
 The golden yellow wine must be at least 95% of the variety Albana (here also Albana di Romagna) included.
 There are the variants Secco (Asciutto), Amabile, Dolce, Passito and Passito Riserva.
 The best vintages are 1998, 2000, 2001, 2003 and 2004.
 Well-known producers are Celli, Umberto Cesari, Leone Conti, Fattoria Paradiso, Fattoria Zerbina, Giovannao Madonia and Tenuta Uccellina.